About Frontend Dogma

 Do You Alter Article Headlines?

 For consistency reasons, all headlines on Frontend Dogma use title case.
 (Things would look weird and read poorly if it was all mixed.)
 That means that headlines of articles that don’t originally use title case are converted to title case.
-Other than that, headlines are only—but not always—edited if there’s a typo, or to remove emojis that seem decorative or promotional.
+Other than that, headlines are only—but not always—edited if there’s a typo, or to remove emojis that serve no important purpose.

 What Else Is There to Know About Frontend Dogma?